Request loaders

 Request list with request queue

-This sections describes the combination of the RequestList
+This section describes the combination of the RequestList

 and RequestQueue

 classes.
-This setup is particularly useful when you have a static list of URLs that you want to crawl, but you also need to handle dynamic requests during the crawl process.
+This setup is particularly useful when you have a static list of URLs that you want to crawl, but also need to handle dynamic requests discovered during the crawl process.
 The RequestManagerTandem

 class facilitates this combination, with the RequestLoader.to_tandem